39 Notable alumni of

 -

-Kim Ki-bum, better known by his stage name Key, is a South Korean singer and television personality.
-Born and raised in Daegu, South Korea, he later moved to Seoul after a successful audition at the SM National Tour Audition Casting.
+Kim Ki-bum, known professionally as Key, is a South Korean singer, songwriter and television personality.
+Born and raised in Daegu, South Korea, he joined SM Entertainment in 2005 after a successful audition.
 In May 2008, Key debuted as a member of South Korean boy band Shinee, who later went on to become one of the best-selling artists in South Korea.
-Key is widely recognized as a singer and dancer, but he has also ventured into different careers, notably as a television presenter.
+Key is widely recognized as a singer and dancer, but he has also ventured into different careers, notably as a television personality.

 -